 Angel Flight South Central encourages America’s General Aviation pilots to volunteer their skills to provide free transportation for people in need of critical medical treatment not available to them locally.
 Every year Angel Flight pilots fly thousands of “missions” making it possible for people to access lifesaving medical care which would otherwise be unavailable to them.

 Our volunteer pilots provide this transportation at no cost to the patients or passengers.
-Since 1991, our pilots have flown nearly 35,000 missions and have contributed nearly $80 million to this effort.
+Since 1991, our pilots have flown over 32,000 missions and have contributed over $90 million to this effort.

 Our mission coordination team connects passengers in need of transportation with pilots available for missions so that details including airport of departure and destination can be confirmed.
 On the day of travel, the passenger or patient meets the pilot at a local airport and is flown to an airport near their treatment facility.
 When necessary, multiple trip “legs” are arranged with additional pilots.